-Relatedly, if feminist thought and scholarship is the grounding framework of data visualization learning, then what are learning activities that explicitly discuss and address the inequities of the current data ecosystem?
-While many of our learning activities model a feminist process, they do not explicitly tackle issues of power, structural inequality, and bias in the content of what is taught.
+Relatedly, while many of our learning activities model a feminist process, they do not explicitly tackle issues of power, structural inequality, and bias in the content of what is taught.
 What might learning activities for the same audience (adult, non-technical newcomers) look like that specifically address concerns of gender and racial bias, the political economy of data, and so on?
 In order to integrate these conversations into the learning situation, Philip et al (2016) argue that we need to consider cultivating racial literacy and gender literacy side-by-side with data literacy.
 They write, "Spaces must be facilitated for students to engage with the structural and ideological contexts of data visualizations if these tools are to authentically engage them in democratic deliberations—spaces where they grapple with how groups influence, resist, and transform everyday and formal processes of power that impact their lives."

 Bibliography